PecanProject/pecan/DEV-INTRO.md

 ## Git Repository and Workflow

 The recommended workflow is gitflow which is described in the PEcAn documentation.
 For the repository we recommend using a [fork of the PEcAn repsitory](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).
-In the scripts folder there is a script called [syngit.sh](scripts/syncgit.sh) that will help with synchronizing your fork with the official repository.
+In the `/scripts` folder there is a script called [syncgit.sh](scripts/syncgit.sh) that will help with synchronizing your fork with the official repository.

 ## Developing in Docker